Call of Juarez (video game)

-Call of Juarez is a first-person shooter set in a Western milieu developed by Techland.
-Published in Europe for Microsoft Windows by Focus Home Interactive in September 2006, in Australia by Auran Development in October 2006, and in North America by Ubisoft in June 2007, it was ported to the Xbox 360 by Techland in June 2007, published worldwide by Ubisoft.
-The game was also released on Steam.
+Call of Juarez is a 2006 Western-themed first-person shooter for Windows and Xbox 360.
+Developed by Techland, the Windows version was published in Europe by Focus Home Interactive in September 2006, in Australia by Auran Development in October 2006, and in North America by Ubisoft in June 2007.
+The Xbox 360 version was ported by Techland and published worldwide by Ubisoft in June 2007.
 In March 2011, it was made available on Xbox Live, and in November 2018, it was released on GOG.com.
-It is the first game in the Call of Juarez series, which would go on to include three additional titles; Call of Juarez: Bound in Blood (a prequel to the first game), Call of Juarez: The Cartel (set in the modern-day), and Call of Juarez: Gunslinger (narratively unrelated to the others, but set in the same milieu).
+It is the first game in the Call of Juarez series, which would go on to include three additional titles; Call of Juarez: Bound in Blood (a prequel to the first game), Call of Juarez: The Cartel (set in the modern-day), and Call of Juarez: Gunslinger (returns the series to the Western setting).

 The game tells the story of Billy 'Candle', a young ranch hand and fortune-seeker, and Ray McCall, a former gunslinger turned preacher.
-After two years in Juarez unsuccessfully looking for the mysterious "Gold of Juarez", Billy returns to his home town of Hope, Texas, near the Mexican border.
+After two years in Juarez unsuccessfully looking for the mysterious "Gold of Juarez", Billy returns to his hometown of Hope, Texas, near the Mexican border.
 However, when he arrives at his farm, he finds his mother and stepfather have been murdered, and "Call of Juarez" written on a barn in their blood.
 Mistakenly believing that Billy is the killer, Ray (his step-uncle) abandons his role as the town's preacher and sets out to avenge their deaths by killing Billy, as Billy himself tries to find out who actually committed the murders, and why.